matthewaubert/form-validation/README.md

 1. Set up blank HTML doc

-1. Consider how to set up the different form elements and their accompanying validators.
+1. Consider how to set up the different form elements and their accompanying validators
+   - What fields will I need?
+     - email - input: email
+     - country - select w/ options
+     - zip code - input: text
+     - password - input: password
+     - password confirm - input: password
    - What functions will I need?
      - checkInput: check if field input is valid; show or remove error message as appropriate
      - showError: show error message next to invalid field
-     -
+     - checkSubmission: check if all fields are valid - if so, give user high-five; if not, show error
    - What objects will I need?
      - errorMessage obj correlating field with its appropriate message